- Home

 When you make a purchase, no matter how small, you should track it against your budget.
 Don’t worry about toting around a pen and paper, though.
 You can create a spreadsheet on your laptop, make a list on your phone’s “Notes” app, or use any number of other digital tools and apps designed to help manage your purchases.

-The increased use of plastic and digital payment methods instead of cash and the risks of being in public during a pandemic have made trips to the bank few and far between.
-Meanwhile, most major banks and lenders have stepped up their online presence, and many have introduced or improved mobile phone apps.
+The increased use of plastic and digital payment methods instead of cash have made trips to the bank few and far between.
+Meanwhile, most major banks and lenders have a robust online presence, and many have mobile phone apps that make managing your account even easier.

 Whether you’ve just opened a bank account or you’re managing existing accounts, there’s never been a better time to do your banking online.
 You should be able to do a few things online or on your phone, including: